pragmalang/pragma/website/docs/overview/getting-started/graphql-intro.md

 GraphQL APIs have three types of operations that a client can perform:
 * Queries: Simple retrieval of data
 * Mutations: Changes to existing data, or addition of new data.
-* Subscriptions: Retrieval of dta over time.
+* Subscriptions: Retrieval of data over time.

 When developing a GraphQL API, you typically need to specify the queries, mutations, and subscriptions that your server can handle.
 In the example above, the server is only capable of performing a single query that takes a name of a character, and returns that character.
 But here's the catch: *you need to specify **how** the query is handled*.
 Using traditional GraphQL frameworks, you would need to define what are known as *resolvers* to specify how *each field* of the type is fetched from the database.